 While you’re checking out recipes together with your grandkids, you can talk about their format and that most recipes follow the same template every single time.
 You could even go a step further and create a recipe together.
 How fun would that be?!

-For an older child, it could be super fun and if their parent thinks it’s safe, to go for an online walk together apart.
+For an older child, going for a virtual walk together could be one of the best activities to do online.
 Take your phones along to talk while you walk.
 You could share photos or just turn the phone around so you can each ‘see’ what the other is seeing.

 Or, you could walk and talk around the house, catching each other up on things.
 Re-arranged furniture, new pictures on the wall, a new outfit; so many possibilities!

+There are so many things to do on the internet together.
 During the 2020 ‘stay inside’ time, many families revived the relaxing and rewarding joy of working a puzzle together.
 You could simply share where you’re at with your latest puzzle over FaceTime, or you could work a puzzle together online.
 Check out these attractive ones at The Jigsaw Puzzles.
 I went to the section for kids’ jigsaws.
 You can work on these separately together (we’re doing a lot of that right now).
-There are other sites that you can invite friends to and work together.
+There are other sites where you can invite friends and work together.

 I recently heard about a mom who had her son teach her how to play Roblox!
-A lot of the games kids play now can be played with friends online.
+A lot of the online games kids play now can be played with friends.
 Why couldn’t we be one of those friends?
 I stumbled on this article which has a lot of Free Games to Play with your Grandkids on FaceTime.

-Take Out Your Own List of Super Fun Things
+#7 Take Out Your Own List of Fun Things

 Now, it’s your turn!
-I’ve given you some ideas to prime your creativity pump of super fun online things to do with your grandkids and I believe you can take it from there.
+I’ve given you some ideas to prime your creativity pump of fun online things to do with your grandkids and I believe you can take it from there.
 Think outside the box.
-And, let you love for your grandchildren guide you.
+And, let your love for your grandchildren guide you.

 Let’s Wrap it Up

 Being apart from your grandkids can be hard.
-If the reason for your separation is short term, long term, or unknown, there are ways to ease the hurt from missing them (and them missing you).
+If the reason for your separation is short-term, long-term, or unknown, there are ways to ease the hurt from missing them (and them missing you).
 Think of ways to communicate your love to them.
-Grandmas can be huge cheerleaders in a grandchild’s life, so keeping up with the encouragement, good talks, and moral support are really important.
+Grandmas can be huge cheerleaders in a grandchild’s life, so keeping up with encouragement, good talks, and moral support are really important.
 Especially when you’re apart.
 You can even find ways to send virtual hugs and kisses!

 Offer yourself as a tutor, or at least an online school supporter.
 Your kids (the parents) will really appreciate that offer!

-Give some of the super fun ideas here a try!
+Give some of the fun online games and ideas here a try!
 Change up the things you’re doing.
 Do a little Google search for even more.
 Then, after whatever is going on for you and your grandchild is over, things will be even better than before.
 And, those hugs and kisses will be sweeter than ever! ❤️

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.